-Prostate cancer is a malignant tumor that usually begins in the outer part of the prostate.
+Prostate cancer is a malignant (cancerous) tumor that usually begins in the outer part of the prostate.
 In most men, the cancer grows very slowly.
 In fact, many men with the disease will never know they had the condition.
-Early prostate cancer is confined to the prostate gland itself, and the majority of patients with this type of cancer can live for years with no problems.
+Early prostate cancer is limited to the prostate gland itself, and most patients with this type of cancer can live for years with no problems.

-Prostate cancer is characterized by both "grade" and "stage."
+Prostate cancer is classified by two categories: "grade" and "stage."
 The size and extent of the tumor determine its stage.
 Early stage prostate cancer, Stages T1 and T2, are limited to the prostate gland.
 Stage T3 prostate cancer has advanced to tissue immediately outside the gland.
 Stage T4 prostate cancer has spread to other parts of the body.